erlwes/Get-LenovoInfo/PracticalExample.md

 ```

 Idea 💡
-Store the warranty info on the device ovject in azure using an extensionattribute!
+Store the warranty info on the device object in azure using an device extensionattribute!